edgedb/edgedb/docs/stdlib/pgvector.rst

 * ``index ivfflat_ip(named only lists: int64)``
 * ``index ivfflat_cosine(named only lists: int64)``

-When defining a new type you can now add vector properties.
-However, in order to be able to use indexes, the vectors in question need to be a of fixed length.
+When defining a new type, you can now add vector properties.
+However, in order to be able to use indexes, the vectors in question need to be of fixed length.
 This can be achieved by creating a custom scalar ``extending`` the vector and specifying the desired length in angle brackets: